-The Oak Ridge Sample Management Office (SMO) serves the United States Department of Energy (DOE) by providing a cost-effective, performance-based approach for the procurement of analytical laboratory and data quality services for its Oak Ridge Operations.
+The Oak Ridge Sample Management Office (SMO) provides a cost-effective, performance-based approach for the procurement of analytical laboratory and data quality services for DOE Oak Ridge Operations (ORO).

-In May 1996 DOE Environmental Management issued a policy requiring the establishment of a single sample management office at each DOE field operations office.
+In May 1996, DOE EM issued a policy requiring the establishment of a single sample management office at each DOE field operations office.
 This policy eliminated the duplication of effort associated with the awarding and management of contracts, which resulted in the inefficient use of DOE laboratory resources.

-Based upon this policy, the SMO mission and objectives are simple:
+Based upon this policy, the SMO mission and objectives are:

 Sample Management Office Contacts